 Click on the link above to download the Mayflower craft template to make this craft.

 This craft is part of my First Thanksgiving Unit or kindergarten and first grade.
 The week-long comprehensive unit includes detailed daily lesson plans with literature suggestions.
-It incorporates reading, writing, math, history, handwriting, and art.
+It incorporates reading, writing, math, history, handwriting and art.
 It also includes a STEM activity and links to videos that complement the unit study.
-Click on the picture above to read more about it!
+Click here to read more about it!